MbuguaCaleb/EXPRESS-JS/readMe.md

 It more or less a stack of functions that execute whenever a request is made to the server.

+You can do a lot of things with regards to manipulating a request when using a middleware.

 ```

 ```